-What makes a sales team great?
+What makes a sales team successful?

 How do you empower your sales team to do more than simply meet targets?